A federal government Website managed by the U.S. Department of Health and Human Services

 Washington, D.C.
 20201

-Cervical cancer, a disease that affects the female reproductive system, is caused by the human papillomavirus (HPV).
+Cervical cancer is a disease that starts in the cervix, the lower, narrow end of the uterus.
+It is almost always caused by the human papillomavirus (HPV).
 HPV is a common virus that can be passed from one person to another during sex.

-HPV vaccines protect against the types of HPV that most commonly cause cervical cancer.
+Cervical cancer can also be prevented by the HPV vaccines, which protect against the types of HPV that most commonly cause cervical cancer.

 Start the New Year right—call your doctor today to discuss the HPV vaccine, cervical cancer screening, or to schedule a Pap smear.